tholonia/iching_cli/book/v2/markdown/hexagram_51.md

 #### In a small, sleepy town cradled between the mountains and the sea, Alicia dwelled in her grandmother's sprawling, ivy-laden house.
 The house was a slumbering giant, its corridors echoing ancient tunes as the salt wind whispered through the cracked windows.
 Alicia was a composer, or at least she felt such a calling reverberate through her bones, a harmonic longing yet to be realized.

 A gray, rainy season had settled over the town, mirroring the quiet despair that crept into Alicia's heart.
-But it was in this dismal embrace that the first note of change struck—a melody danced on the edge of her subconscious, compelling her to the ivory keys of her grandmother’s ancient piano.
+But it was in this dismal embrace that the first note of change struck, a melody danced on the edge of her subconscious, compelling her to the ivory keys of her grandmother’s ancient piano.
 It was here in the dim parlor that she dared let her fingers awaken the dormant keys, each press a tentative step into the world of sound.

 As the notes filled the room, an old fear stirred within Alicia, yet with it came a new resolve.
 Her compositions became expressions of rebellion, molding chaos into structure, crafting her symphony with the echoes of the house as her guide.
 Each creation was a crucible of self-discovery, where her soul’s desires wove into the fabric of resonance.